-The new rule, announced at the National Gay and Lesbian Task Force’s annual Creating Change conference, will improve the lives of LGBT people and families across the country—and marks the first time that any administration has extended such broad protections against housing and mortgage discrimination to the LGBT community.
+The new rule, announced at the National Gay and Lesbian Task Force’s annual Creating Change conference, will improve the lives of LGBTQ people and families across the country—and marks the first time that any administration has extended such broad protections against housing and mortgage discrimination to the LGBTQ community.

 This rule, which will be published this week and go into effect 30 days later, came after a proposed version of this rule was released in January 2011.
 In response to the proposed rule, NCLR drafted comments on behalf of over 30 other LGBT, civil rights, and fair housing organizations—many of which were incorporated into the final version of the rule.